lisiki-jp/okinawa_gametheory/README.md

 ---
 ### Okinawa local newspaper's political narrative marketshare: 99.43%

+They read the local papers not for information, but for validation.
+They need a daily confirmation that they are the protagonists of a tragedy, not the recipients of a subsidy.
+The 99.4% share is the measure of how desperate that psychological need is.

 ![Chart](https://quickchart.io/chart?bkg=&c=%7B%0A%20%20type%3A%20%27pie%27%2C%0A%20%20data%3A%20%7B%0A%20%20%20%20datasets%3A%20%5B%0A%20%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20%22backgroundColor%22%3A%20%5B%22%23FF3784%22%2C%20%22%2336A2EB%22%2C%20%22%234BC0C0%22%2C%20%22%23F77825%22%2C%20%22%239966FF%22%5D%2C%0A%20%20%20%20%20%20%20%20%22data%22%3A%20%5B247893%2C%201418%5D%2C%0A%20%20%20%20%20%20%20%20%22borderWidth%22%3A%200%0A%20%20%20%20%20%20%7D%2C%0A%20%20%20%20%5D%2C%0A%20%20%20%20%22labels%22%3A%20%5B%22Okinawa%20Newspapers(99.43%25)%22%2C%20%22National%20Newspapers(0.57%25)%22%5D%2C%0A%20%20%7D%2C%0A%7D%0A)

 Nikkei was excluded because of a narrative comparison on politics.